OvedHarari/mind_your_own_business_V2/MYOB-client/README.md

 6. Dark\Light mode support and responsive display.
 7. Google Geocoder service upon new business card creation and\or update.
 8. Google Maps service on buliness details card marking business location.
-9. Google Auth for Sign-in using passport.
+9. Google Auth for Sign-in using passport (only after signing up).
 10. Server requests logger to Termenal + Daily log file for errors only.

 ### Casual users functionality: